salimchemes/card-tool/README.md

 ng serve

-Card reader toll will be running on http://localhost:4200/ (could be on a different port, check console)
+Card reader tool will be running on http://localhost:4200/ (could be on a different port, check console)

 # Card